demisto/content/Packs/DemistoRESTAPI/Scripts/GetIncidentTasks/README.md

 Gets all tasks for a specific incident by the given state, name or tag.
 If multiple values are given, only tasks matching all of them are returned.
-For example, if name and states is given, only tasks with the given name in a given state are returned
+For example, if name and state is given, only tasks with the given name in a given state are returned

 ## Script Data
 ---